software-students-spring2024/1-specification-exercise-se-2pm/README.md

 ## User Requirements

-As a user, I want to use the rating app so that I can share my experience with restaurants, study spaces etc around campus.
+As a user, I want to comment and/or rate places on the rating app so that I can share my experience with restaurants, study spaces etc around campus.

 As a user, I want to use the rating app so that I can refer to other users’ reviews on restaurants, study spaces, etc around campus before making a decision.